1971 | Mercedes-Benz 280 SL

 Description

-Please ask for more information or more pictures as required.
+Please ask for more information, our walk-around video (exterior, interior, engine etc.) or more pictures as required.

 Very Superior Old Cars is a classic sportscar consultancy company founded in 1992.
 We work for our customers to assist with all aspects of their car interests.
 From acquisition consultancy with restoration advice and management to private sales in our boutique art gallery.